Maschell/maschell.github.io/_posts/2020-11-21-bought-8-consoles.markdown

 #### Console 4

-The next console didn't output any image via HDMI, but when I tried a composite cable it worked!
+The next console didn't output anything via HDMI, but when I tried a composite cable it worked!
 I was able to pair the gamepad and change the output back to HDMI.
 This console also seemed to work without any issues.
 So we far we have 3 working consoles out of 4!
 I have reached my target of three saved consoles :)